alpernebbi/depthcharge-tools/depthchargectl.rst

     *Priority* flag is the highest one among all the partitions of the disk the specified one is in.

+-i NUM, --partno NUM
+    Partition number in the given disk image, for when the positional argument is a disk image instead of a partition block device.

 depthchargectl build options
 ----------------------------
 --description DESC